 To start with, there can be more than one project life cycles in one product life cycle.

-The project life cycle & the product life cycle are quite confusing terms but are significantly different from each other.
+The project life cycle & the product life cycle are quite confusing terms but are significantly different.

-I will try to cover both with graphs to make it more clear and easy to understand for you.
+I will try to cover both graphs to make it clearer and easy to understand for you.

 Project Life Cycle